Last Updated on May 20, 2022 by Matt Selfe

 So now to shape your handle

-Do do this you are going to need to clamp the knife by its blade to something to secure it.
+To do this you are going to need to clamp the knife by its blade to something to secure it.
 Before you clamp it, make sure to wrap the blade in layers of masking tape to protect the blade from being scratched.
-Then use something soft either side of the blade and the clamp.
+Then use something soft on either side of the blade and the clamp.
 This could be some leather from an old belt or some rubber matting for example.

-Go slowly with your rasps removing material form both sides.
+Go slowly with your rasps removing material from both sides.
 From time to time take your knife out of the clamp and test it in your hands to see how it is beginning to feel.
 Once the bulk of the material has been removed move to a finer cut file to remove the deep scratches.
-From this move to sand paper.
-Cut strips no more than an inch wide and holding each end of the strip pulling this back and forth over the length of the handle to remove the previous grit scratch pattern.
+From this move to sandpaper.
+Cut strips no more than an inch wide and hold each end of the strip pulling this back and forth over the length of the handle to remove the previous grit scratch pattern.
 I would recommend starting at 120g, then 240g, 320g and then 400g.
 Sticking duck tape to the back of your sandpaper sheets before cutting your strips will also stop them from tearing when you are using them.

 Make sure you use your knife, only through use will you find out what in your design is good, and what needs to change.